lucasgio/api-rest/README.md

-# Initial setup for build Rest-API Nodejs
+# Rest-API for test from Musala Soft

-With this setup you can build an API-REST, it is structured in MVC for a greater abstraction of the code.
+API-REST build for the Javascript Developer test of Musala Soft company.
 ## Authors

 - [@lucasgio](https://www.github.com/lucasgio)